Remi Ayodele

-Early years
+Early life

 Ayodele attended South Grand Prairie High School in Grand Prairie, Texas, where he played as a defensive end.

 He accepted a football scholarship from Purdue University, following on the footsteps of his older brother Akin Ayodele.
 As a redshirt freshman, he was asked to switch positions to defensive tackle, so he made the decision to transfer to Northeastern Oklahoma A&M College.

-In his 2 seasons with the Golden Norsemen, he contributed to the team having a 21-3 record.
+In his 2 seasons with the Golden Norsemen, he contributed to the team having a 21–3 record.
 He posted 50 tackles, 3 sacks and one fumble recovery.
 As a sophomore in 2003, he helped the team win a second straight conference championship, a second place national ranking and a bowl title.